oneapi-src/oneDAL/docs/source/onedal/svm/svm.rst

 Training method: *smo*
 ~~~~~~~~~~~~~~~~~~~~~~
-In *smo* training method, the all vectors from training dataset is used for each iteration.
+In *smo* training method, all vectors from the training dataset are used for each iteration.

 .. _svm_t_math_thunder: